jp-um/machine_learning_handbook/README.md

 1. There should be **zero** BibTeX warnings
 1. URLs should go in footnotes (`\footnote{...}`)
 1. You should use linebreak (`\\`, `\newline`), page breaks and `\noindent` sparingly.
 The template should take care of the typesetting for you
+1. Figure, Equation and Table should be capitalized when referred to as proper nound (e.g. as shown in Figure 2).